-As usual, I had a list of potential picks a mile long thanks to all the delicious-looking options in her archive, and must have bookmarked at least a dozen of her amazing chicken recipes, including Lemon-Brown Sugar Chicken and Braised Chicken with Oranges and Pistachios.
+As usual, I had a list of potential picks a mile long thanks to all the delicious-looking options in her archive.
+I've already bookmarked at least a dozen of her amazing chicken recipes, including Lemon-Brown Sugar Chicken and Braised Chicken with Oranges and Pistachios.

-In the end, though, the calendar ended up making the decision for me... you see, tomorrow (February 5th) is World Nutella Day, which meant I had the perfect excuse to try out her recipe for Nutella Chocolate Chunk Granola.
+You see, tomorrow (February 5th) is World Nutella Day, which meant I had the perfect excuse to try out Ginny's recipe for Nutella Chocolate Chunk Granola.

 And, as I'm sure most of you know by now, I never pass up a good excuse to eat Nutella.

-I added a half-cup of wheat germ in a token attempt at making it healthier, and replaced the ground walnuts with a blend of roughly chopped walnuts and slivered almonds for added crunch and texture.
+First, I added a half-cup of wheat germ in a token attempt at making it healthier.

-It's not healthy, by any means, nor would I ever mistake it for part of a complete breakfast.
-(I mean, it's full of chocolate chunks, for crying out loud!)
+No one is going to mistake it for part of a complete breakfast.
+(I mean, it's full of Nutella and chocolate chunks, for crying out loud!)

 I've been eating it sprinkled onto plain yogurt or with a splash of milk and sliced bananas, but mostly I've just been snagging it by the handful straight from the jar at every chance I get.